Eric Carr Memorial Fund Established to Support Entrepreneurship

 By Sue McMurray

 Tragically, Carr passed away on December 30, 2018, devastating his coworkers, family, and a large community of Cougs.
-To help carry on Carr’s legacy of entrepreneurial spirit, his family and friends chose the CES as the vehicle to enrich the next generation of entrepreneurs.
+To help carry on Carr’s legacy of entrepreneurial spirit, his family and friends chose the Center for Entrepreneurship as the vehicle to enrich the next generation of entrepreneurs.

-The CES is WSU’s resource hub for innovative, creative entrepreneurs on campus and in the community.
-Carr’s fund will support a cash prize given during the CES annual Business Plan Competition.
+The Center for Entrepreneurship is WSU’s resource hub for innovative, creative entrepreneurs on campus and in the community.
+Carr’s fund will support a cash prize given during the Center for Entrepreneurship annual Business Plan Competition.
 The competition is an opportunity for regional high school students and WSU undergraduates to practice entrepreneurship in a real-world setting and receive guidance as they launch a new business venture.

 Born with an entrepreneurial spirit